 - Have completed at least 36 credits, including at least 2 Communication courses

-- Have your internship approved by Dr. Shuster
+- Have your internship approved by a Communication advisor

 Evaluation and Grading

 Internships are graded on a S/NC (Satisfactory/No Credit) basis.
-Grades are determined based on internship evaluation forms, Internship Seminar participation, and Internship.
+Grades are determined based on internship evaluation forms and Internship Seminar participation.
 For more information, please see the syllabus for the Internship Seminar.

 How do internship credits fit into my graduation plan?